Here is all the current listings and application deadlines of future investments

 You can apply as a single founder or as a team.
 For full information, make sure to read the guidelines.

-The InnoFounder incubator is based on creative problem-solving.
-For the first 6 months, we focus on making sure that you design the right thing – understand your users and the value you create for them.
-For the next 6 months, the focus is on designing the thing right – that your product/service and business model is on point.
+The InnoFounder programme is based on creative problem solving.
+The first six months we focus on you designing “the right thing” – by understanding your users and the value you create for them.
+The last six months will focus on designing “the thing right” - or how your product/service and your business model will hit the spot.

 We offer our InnoFounders access to co-working spaces in Denmark's largest cities.

-INCUBA has strong collaborational ties to the research community and the healthcare sector.
-INCUBA has its own StartupLab which is an accelerator that houses many former founders.
+INCUBA has strong collaborational ties to the research community and healthcare sector.
+INCUBA has its own StartupLab which is an accelerator that houses many former Founders.

 StartupWorks is an incubator environment for ambitious startups with global ambitions.
-To increase their possibilities for success, the residents share knowledge, experience, ideas, motivation and resources.
+To increase their possibilities for succes, the residents share knowledge, experience, ideas, motivation and resources.

-Sønderborg Entrepreneur Service is a vibrant, knowledge sharing and dynamic environment for entrepreneurs and startups offering counselling, courses, professional advice, Network- and Pitch Cafe, workshops & workspace.
+Sønderborg Entrepreneur Service is a vibrant, knowledge sharing and dynamic environment for entrepreneurs and startups offering counseling, courses, professional advice, Network- and Pitch Cafe, workshops & workspace.

 Head of Incubator